ThrillStays

 The Soca River in western Slovenia is one of the most beautiful rivers in Europe, famous for its emerald-green water, narrow gorges, and crystal clarity.
 While the upper Soca is too turbulent for SUP (it is a world-class whitewater destination), the lower sections from Tolmin downstream offer gentle current, deep pools, and gorge scenery that is spectacular from a paddleboard.

 The standard SUP touring route follows the river from Tolmin to Most na Soci (approximately 15 km), passing through a gorge where the river flows between smooth limestone walls.
 The water is translucent green and so clear that you can see every stone on the riverbed from your board.
-The current does much of the work, so this is a relaxed, scenic paddle rather than a fitness challenge.
+The current does much of the work, making this a relaxed, scenic paddle rather than a fitness challenge.

 Distance: 15 km (Tolmin to Most na Soci) Duration: 1 day (or 2 with camping) Difficulty: Beginner-friendly (gentle current, no rapids on the touring section) Water temperature: 10-16 degrees Celsius (the Soca is glacially fed and always cold) Best season: May through September Board rental: 30-50 EUR per day in Tolmin or Bovec Where to stay: Tolmin has hostels from 15 EUR and campsites from 10 EUR Getting there: Fly to Ljubljana.
-Drive to Tolmin (2 hours).
+Drive to Tolmin (2 hours)

 Dalmatian Islands, Croatia (3-5 Days)